TheEnbyWitch/TheEnbyWitch-Website/proud-parallax/src/pages/resume.md

 I have done some C# Programming and machine learning-related stuff in Unity to do real-time facial animations based on the webcam stream using dlib, with networking support.
 I have also created a tool to help build a database for training a model in C++.

 ## Other Projects

+### Parakeet

+Parakeet is a work-in-progress game analytics tool with a focus on privacy that I'm creating using SvelteKit and PocketBase.
+It's main goal is to provide indie game developers with an easily deployable analytics service that can be used to obtain valuable data while in development.

 ### Website for Topstomatologia